OCTOBER 2011 ZAPATISTA NEWS SUMMARY

 In Other Parts of Mexico

-1. Movement for Peace and the 2nd Meeting With Calderón - The Movement for Peace with Justice and Dignity (MPJD) met with Mexico President Felipe Calderón for the second time on October __ in Mexico City, just as the New York Times was reporting his determination to continue the war against organized crime.
+1. Movement for Peace and the 2nd Meeting With Calderón – The Movement for Peace with Justice and Dignity (MPJD) met with Mexico President Felipe Calderón for the second time on October 14 in Mexico City, just as the New York Times was reporting his determination to continue the war against organized crime.
 The MPJD is, of course, asking to stop that war.
 By all accounts, this was a non-meeting, meaning that no progress has really been made.
-Some members of the MPJD is on the way to New York for a meeting with the Inter-American Commission on Human Rights (CIDH, its Spanish initials).
+Some members of the MPJD went to New York for a meeting with the Inter-American Commission on Human Rights (IACHR).
 The number of dead and disappeared continues mounting every day.
-No accurate figures are available from the government or from the MPJD.
+No accurate figures are available from the government or from the MPJD anymore.

 In the United States

-1. Occupy Oakland Calls A General Strike! - Building on the success of Occupy Wall Street, a group of people started occupying the plaza in front of the Oakland City Hall.
+1. Occupy Oakland Calls A General Strike! – Building on the success of Occupy Wall Street, a group of people started occupying the plaza in front of the Oakland City Hall.
 They renamed it Oscar Grant Plaza.
 Police dismantled the camp, prompting a protest march on the evening of October 25.
-Police brutally attacked demonstrators with tear gas and projectiles, causing the serious skull fracture of a soldier who was marching with the protestors.
+Police brutally attacked demonstrators with tear gas and projectiles, causing the serious skull fracture of Iraq War veteran Scott Olsen who was marching with the protestors.
 City residents got really angry over the police brutality and the mayor admitted that it was a mistake and has now allowed the occupation to be put up again in front of city hall.
-The nightly assembly decided to call for marches and a general strike on Wednesday, November 2.
+The nightly assembly decided to call for a march and general strike on Wednesday, November 2.
 See:

 The primary sources for our information are: La Jornada, Enlace Zapatista and the Fray Bartolome de las Casas Human Rights Center (Frayba).